abz2489/Marvel-Quiz/TESTING.md

 5. Final score isn't showing when Game Over function is called.
 Fixed, final-score class was missing from the relevant p element.

 6. Btn and btn-close hover effects won't function as intended on touch screen devices.
 Fixed by adding hover effects to media queries specifying devices with hover capabilities.

+7. Moving the nextQuestion function to its own function caused a bug that would cause the questions to skip through to the end after just one answered question.
+This was becuase I misplaces the set timeout method.
+Bug fixed by moving nextQuesiton function below the checkAnswer function and placing the timeout at the end of the checkAnswer function.

 # **Automated Testing**